Print as a Service: Where the cloud meets the ground

-The list of benefits the cloud provides to businesses is long and becoming well understood.
+The cloud provides a long list of benefits to businesses, and this value is becoming more widely understood.
 The adoption rates for cloud services are consistently exceeding analyst expectations.
 We see these benefits in the enterprises around us where we live and work and also in our personal lives.
 IT leaders in organizations large and small are actively identifying ways to leverage the cloud to:

 - drive technology management efficiencies,